wirginiaromanowska/Notes_On_Things/Houdini_Vellum.md

 ## 4. Vellum post process
 - to smooth out
 - can add after sim cache to disc
+- this is what can transfer low res sim to high res render
 ## 5. Detangle
 - needs pscale attrib
 - needs rest pos (old pos) that doesn't intersect with collision geo